PDAL/PDAL/doc/workshop/exercises/batch_processing/batch-processing.rst

 This use of the `PowerShell` syntax doesn't allow a user to execute more than one process at a time.
 There is a free download of the `xargs` program that provides parallel execution available at http://www.pirosa.co.uk/demo/wxargs/ppx2.exe.
+A clone of this program can be found at https://github.com/ghuls/ppx2.
 For this tool, the file names are passed with using the `{}` syntax.

 .. code-block:: powershell